M-R-Maheen/POSApi/README.md

-This is a POS API System.
+Project: This is a POS API System.
 ==============================================================
 Use .Net 8 Core Api ,
 --------------------